Offsec-TX/Offsec-TX.github.io/_testcases/web/web-jwt-attacks-5.md

 ---
-testcase: Algorithm Confusion & “none” Algorithm – Verify the server does not accept tokens with "alg": "none" or with tampered algorithm strings (e.g., "NoNe").
+testcase: Algorithm Confusion & “none” Algorithm – Verify the server does not accept tokens with "alg"; "none" or with tampered algorithm strings (e.g., "NoNe").
 Web (HTTP/HTTPS) service
 platforms:
   - Web
   - Network